 This is the first part of a two part series on using Microsoft Planner.

-Microsoft Planner is an Office 365 application which is aimed at providing a simple, visual way to organizing teamwork.
-Whereas Project is really aimed at the “serious” Project Manager, providing advanced functionality such as resource and schedule management, Planner is aimed at the more casual Project Manager.
-This is the PM who requires task management and task ownership, hence the focus towards teamwork.
+Microsoft Planner is an Office 365 application that is aimed at providing a simple, visual way to organize teamwork.
+Whereas Ms Project is really aimed at the “serious” Project Manager, providing advanced functionality such as resource and schedule management, Planner is aimed at the more casual Project Manager.
+This is the PM who requires task management and task ownership, hence the focus on teamwork.

 Now that we know what Planner is and where it fits into the Microsoft ecosystem, let’s get started with some how to’s and best practices.